RaivoRipuli/lastwarVP/README.md

 ## Known issues

-1) Scrolling sometimes fails, but it happens very rarely
+1) Scrolling and navigation sometimes fails, but it happens very rarely
 2) Adding moments on the bot account's profile will make in unable to navigate

 ## Settings